miquelflorensa/cuTAGI/docs/autoapi/pytagi/nn/activation/index.rst

    Applies the EvenExp activation function.

-   This is an even function allows to pass just the odd postions of the output layer through an exponential activation function.
-So it allows passing from V2_bar to V2_bar_tilde for the correct aleatoric uncertainty inference in the case of heteroscedastic regression.
+   This is function allows passing only the odd postions of the output layer through an exponential activation function.
+It is used for passing from V2_bar to V2_bar_tilde for the aleatoric uncertainty inference in the case of heteroscedastic regression.

    .. math::
        \text{EvenExp}(x) = \begin{cases}